 The inventory turnover provides information about the saleability of the inventory and the number of days it takes to sell on average.
-Canadian Tire's turnover of 5.17 times represents an average of 71 days that the inventory is held before being sold.
+Canadian Tire's turnover of 4.83 times represents an average of 76 days that the inventory is held before being sold.
 The company sells many different types of inventory items, and the turnover figure calculated is an average for all inventories.
-This seems relatively high for a retail company, but calculating the amount over several years and comparing it to other companies in the same industry would provide more meaningful information.
+It is not possible to determine whether this turnover is high or low but calculating the amount over several years and comparing it to other companies in the same industry would provide more meaningful information.
 Canadian Tire's ratio makes it important to calculate a quick ratio as well.